 - Melt the coconut oil (not to make it hot, but just enough to make it a liquid) in the microwave.
 Add 12 drops of lavender essential oil to the coconut oil.

-- Using a whisk or your hands, gently add in the oil mixture to the baking soda mixture, a tbsp at a time.
-The mixture should have the consistency of damp sand - just enough to make a form when you squeeze it without it crumbling.
+- Using a whisk or your hands, gently add in the oil mixture to the baking soda mixture, a tablespoon at a time.
+The mixture should have the consistency of damp sand – just enough to make a form when you squeeze it without it crumbling.
 If you find that your bath bomb is still crumbling, many people recommend adding a spritz of water or witch hazel.

 - Stir in the rose petals.